Biography of Mary Josephine PARSONS

 |Ancestors||Profile||Index for PARSONS|

-Mary Josephine Parsons was born on 15 February 1865 at Liverpool in Lancashire.
+Mary Josephine Parsons was born on 15 February 1865 at Liverpool in Lancashire and baptised at St.Anthony's church in Scotland Road on 26 February.
 The census of 1871 shows her with the family living at 31 Everton Brow but she is not evident in the 1881 census so was away from home at that time.

 Mary married Commercial Traveller John Plumpton Hughes at St.Francis Catholic Church in West Derby, Lancashire on 9 January 1886.
 Her sister Eleanor and brother Charles were witnesses.
 She was called Mary Jo by her husband and that name stuck with her.